JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming.md

 <details>
 <summary>Answer</summary>
 The LFO oscillator is shared between the channels.
 If there is more than one channel, the user may hear a glitch (but more likely a peculiar phaser behavior).
 The solution is either to have a separate LFO oscillator for each channel or to pre-generate the LFO signal before iterating over the channels.
 This is a common beginner mistake (maybe that’s how AI learned that!).
-I discuss the proper solution in the [JUCE audio plugin development course.](https://www.wolfsoundacademy.com/juce?utm_source=dont-use-ai-article&utm_medium=blog)
+I discuss the proper solution in the <a href="https://www.wolfsoundacademy.com/juce?utm_source=dont-use-ai-article&utm_medium=blog">JUCE audio plugin development course</a>.
 </details>

 For a professional, finding a bug in this blob of code is difficult.